robgonzalezpita/SENA-c_sw/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/NOAA-GSL/SENA-c_sw/blob/develop/CONTRIBUTING.md) document
 - [ ] I have ensured all my changes contribute to a common purpose
+- [ ] I have verified my change does not add debug code
+- [ ] I have verified my change does not add code that is commented out
 - [ ] I have verified unit tests pass locally with my changes
 - [ ] I have verified my changes adhere to style guidelines
 - [ ] I have added tests that prove my fix is effective or that my feature works